MirayXS/ironbrew-deobfuscator-beta/README.md

 tested with big scripts (without control flow yet) and works pretty good.

-everything in this project is made by me (expect some stuff i've credited people for.), and if you use any part of it you should atleast give me a credit.
+everything in this project is made by me (expect one/two things i've credited people for.), and if you use any part of it you should atleast give me a credit.

 if you need to talk with me about anything related to this project, i'd appreciate that. make sure you join this discord server :